 If you notice that your content is automatically spell-checked before using the Proofread Writing tool, then your browser is probably set to automatically spell-check anything entered into a text box.
 In that case, you can choose Add to Dictionary or a similar option to add words to your browser’s custom dictionary file; however, that file can’t be edited through WordPress.

 If you crave even more control over your personal dictionaries, check out How to Edit Your Custom Dictionary in Microsoft Word.

-Erin Wright is a freelance writer and editor in Chicago, Illinois.
+Erin Wright is a freelance copy editor and writer in Chicago, Illinois.
 She specializes in business documents, marketing material, web copy, technical content, and nonfiction.